Sat 27th May 2023

 Itinerary – there may be changes depending on weather and local conditions and will always be down to the guide.
 The guide will brief you the night before each days walk.

 Breakfast is at the Hotel before leaving for the day.
 We will usually leave the Hotel between 9.00 am and 9.30am.
+We return to the hotel around 16.00 to 17.30 hours.

 On our return to the Hotel each day we will have time to relax and change before dinner which is usually at 7.30pm.
+There is plenty to do if people fancy visiting local sites or wander around the towns.

 DAY 1.
 Arrival to Oporto airport and transfer to hotel.